anotisme/PHP-Laravel/README.md

-## About The Project
+# About The Project

-This is a shopping online page
+This is a shopping online page.
+Using Laravel Framework 6 for client side and Voyager for admin side.

+## What is Voyager

+Please visit this link https://voyager-docs.devdojo.com/getting-started/what-is-voyager

 ## Prerequisites